MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/common-reasons-for-app-validation-failure.md

 ## Mismatch between Partner Center and app manifest

-If the following fields in the Partner Center and app manifest don't match, your app might not pass the Microsoft Teams Store submission:
+If the following fields in the Partner Center and app manifest don't match, your app might not pass the Teams Store submission:

 * App description
 * Developer name